abhurtun/Blog/blogs/goodTechLead.md

 ### Bridging communication between stakeholders and the team.

-Business stakeholders are less technical in nature then developers.
+Business stakeholders/Product owners are less technical in nature then developers.
-Therefore when communicating with stakeholders the Tech Lead will need to be unambiguous, clear and precise to bridge that gap.
+Therefore when communicating with them the Tech Lead will need to be unambiguous, clear and precise to bridge that gap.

 As a Tech Lead, you should always be available for your team;